carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 This box indicates whether the target supports guaranteed tail calls.
 These are calls marked "`tail <LangRef.html#i_call>`_" and use the fastcc calling convention.
-Please see the `tail call section more more details`_.
+Please see the `tail call section`_ for more details.

 .. _feat_segstacks: